PeterWong327/study-guide-notes/algorithms.md

  -  What supporting data structure might you use for BFS and DFS, respectively?
+  - DFS: use a stack to track current vertex/node.
+  - BFS: use a queue to track current vertex/node.

  - Steps for BFS on a graph:
    1. Create a queue and a "visited" array to store the results.